allegroai/clearml-server/README.md

 ## Introduction

-The **trains-server** is the infrastructure for [TRAINS](https://github.com/allegroai/trains).
+The **trains-server** is the backend service infrastructure for [TRAINS](https://github.com/allegroai/trains).
 It allows multiple users to collaborate and manage their experiments.
+By default, TRAINS is set up to work with the TRAINS demo server, which is open to anyone and resets periodically.
+In order to host your own server, you will need to install **trains-server** and point TRAINS to it.

-The **trains-server** contains the following components:
+**trains-server** contains the following components:

-* the Web-App which is a single-page UI for experiment management and browsing
+* The TRAINS Web-App, a single-page UI for experiment management and browsing
-* a REST interface for:
+* RESTful API for:
-    * documenting and logging experiment information, statistics and results
+    * Documenting and logging experiment information, statistics and results
-    * querying experiments history, logs and results
+    * Querying experiments history, logs and results
-* a locally-hosted file server for storing images and models making them easily accessible using the Web-App
+* Locally-hosted file server for storing images and models making them easily accessible using the Web-App

 You can quickly setup your **trains-server** using a pre-built Docker image (see [Installation](#installation)).